spinatelli/sebc/installation/install.md

 ## <center> <a name="cm_install_logging"/>Installation Milestones with Path A []()

-* Quits if SELinux is enabled
+* Exits if SELinux is enabled
-* Installs YUM repositories for [CM packages:](http://archive.cloudera.com/cm5/redhat/5/x86_64/cm/5/RPMS/x86_64/)
+* Installs YUM repos for [CM packages:](http://archive.cloudera.com/cm5/redhat/5/x86_64/cm/5/RPMS/x86_64/)
-   * Embedded database server
+   * Postgres server (embedded version)
    * Oracle JDK
-   * Cloudera Manager
+   * Cloudera Manager server and agents
 * Installs the packages
 * Creates a cluster, deploys services on designated hosts
-  * Some "smart" configuration is done for you
+  * Some 'smart' configuration is done for you

 ---
 <div style="page-break-after: always;"></div>